-The photo and video-sharing social network Instagram attracts an impressive number of users, among them political actors such as politicians, parties, and members of the government.
-Instagram's focus on images, which can be accompanied by lengthy captions, as well as a range of other communication tools suggest that the platform has high potential for political communication.
-It is therefore no surprise that it has attracted the interest of scholars of various research areas.
+The photo and video sharing social network Instagram attracts an impressive number of users, among them political actors such as politicians, parties, and members of the government.
+Instagram’s focus on images, which can be accompanied by lengthy captions as well as a range of other communication tools, suggests that the platform has high potential for political communication.
+Therefore, it is no surprise that Instagram has attracted the interest of scholars of various research areas.
 This article provides a systematic review of 37 studies on Instagram usage by politicians, parties, and governments.
 The aim is to gather substantiated knowledge while identifying research gaps.
 To this end, the review focuses on three key areas of Instagram research: who uses Instagram, how do they use it, and with what effect?
 Methodological approaches, data basis, and applied theories are included to provide a comprehensive overview of research on Instagram.
 Based on the findings, points of departure for future research are identified.

 References that were included in the review are marked with *.

 *Abidin, C. (2017).
 Vote For My Selfie: Politician Selfies as Charismatic Engagement.
 In A. Kuntsman (Ed.), Selfie Citizenship (pp. 75–88).
 Springer International Publishing.